 What is perfect binding?

-When saddle-stitching a book, once you get up to 40pp it may start to get a bit too thick for the stapling method.
+When saddle-stitching a book, once you get up to 40pp (20 leaves) it may start to get a bit too thick for the stapling method.
 Perfect binding is a great alternative, and can elevate your publication to look more professional without being super expensive.

 Perfect binding vs saddle stitching

 We know that for saddle-stitching, the number of pages has to be a multiple of four.
 However, if you are using the perfect binding method, it only needs to be a multiple of 2 (as in, the front and back of one sheet of paper).